awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_scheduled_events/Readme.md

 ![AWS Tracking Application](images/pic5.png)

-To create a Lambda function by using the Lambda runtime API, you implement **com.amazonaws.services.lambda.runtime.RequestHandler**.
-The application logic that's executed when the workflow step is invoked is located in the **handleRequest** method.

 Create these Java classes:

 + **Handler** - used as the Lambda function that performs the use case described in this AWS tutorial.
+The application logic that's executed is located in the **handleRequest** method.
 + **ScanEmployees** - uses the Amazon DynamoDB Java V2 API to query the **Employee** table.
 This class also uses the Amazon Simple Notification Service (Amazon SNS) Java V2 API to send a message to an employee.
 + **Employee** - a Java class that is used in the DynamoDB Enhanced class.
 The fields in this class match the columns in the **Employee** table.